-- remove all SARPcheck related logos and previous releases from its website; - Shall not imply through action and/ or omissions to industry stakeholders, competent authorities and/ or other Operators that they are a SARPcheck certified Operator; - Communicate clearly in written form to SQO if the desire to achieve SARPcheck compliance and being reinstated to the SARPcheck Registry.
+- remove all SARPcheck related logos and previous releases from its website and all user locations; - Shall not imply through action and/ or omissions to industry stakeholders, competent authorities and/ or other Operators that they are a SARPcheck certified Operator;

-6.9.
+Communicate clearly in written form to SQO if the desire to achieve SARPcheck compliance and being reinstated to the SARPcheck Registry.

+6.8.
 Audit Agreement

-The SARPcheck Audit Agreement between the operator and the SQO outlines the scope, methodology, and schedule of the audit.
+The SARPcheck Audit Agreement between the operator and the SQO outlines the scope and methodology of the audit.
 It also details the responsibilities of both parties and the expectations regarding cooperation and access to information and facilities during the audit.

+6.9.
+Phase II Verification Agreement

+Following Phase I audit, if non-compliances are identified, the operator has the free choice as whether to enter into a Phase II Agreement with an SQO or to close the non-Compliances on its own or with other external help or not to close anything.
+This agreement outlines the specific actions the operator will take to address the non-Compliances, along with timelines and methods for verifying the effectiveness of these actions.

 6.10.
-Corrective Action Agreement

-Following an audit, if non-compliances are identified or recommendations are issued, the operator has the free choice as whether to enter into a Phase II Agreement with an SQO or to close the non-Compliances and/ or recommendations on its own or with other external help or not to close anything.
-This agreement outlines the specific actions the operator will take to address the non-Compliances, along with timelines and methods for verifying the effectiveness of these actions.

-6.11.
 Payment of Fees